cezarylgt/snips/README.md

 `CONSOLE_OUTPUT`: manages output display

 `DB_PROVIDER`: sets your persistence layer provider.
-For now only file-based document oriented database (provided by TinyDB) is supported, which maps to: `json` value.
+For now, only file-based document oriented database (provided by TinyDB) is supported, which maps to: `json` value.

 `DB_URI`: uri for your database.
 With `DB_PROVIDER=json` this must be path to .json file.